 Reason 8: There is no additional explanatory layer used

 Rather than trying to make models explainable through simplicity (and as such, often sacrificing the explanatory power), another approach has emerged in the last couple of years that aim to add a glass layer on top of black-box models, that figuratively allow to peer inside the models.
 These models, such as Shapely Additive Explanations (SHAP), use both the data and the black-box model to explain the prediction generated by the model in question.

 However, these techniques are still relatively new, and largely underused in the data science community.

 When is Explainable Artificial Intelligence important (and when not)?

 Clearly, creating an EAI is not trivial.
 While there are some best practices that should almost universally be applied (having a strong grasp of the data generation process, using regularization, and using an explanatory layer if the model becomes complex), other practices come at a cost of explainability in return for better predictive power.

-Fundamentally, the higher the legal, commercial and ethical risks of a mistake of an AI application, the more explainability (and auditability) of an algorithm becomes important.
+Fundamentally, the higher the legal, commercial, and ethical risks of a mistake of an AI application, the more explainability (and audibility) of an algorithm becomes important.

 If you're interested in finding out more on how we create EAI, please feel free to get in touch!